Readme-Workflows/recent-activity/README.md

 👏 Thank you very much!

-You have proved that IRCbot has some value!!
+You have proved that Recent Activity workflow has some value!!

 ### Stargazers